WEC-Sim/WEC-Sim/docs/user/tutorials.rst

 * ``irregular`` - irregular waves using a Bretschneider Spectrum with state space calculation
 * ``spectrumImport`` - irregular waves using a user-defined spectrum
 * ``etaImport`` - user-defined time-series

+* Run from MATLAB Command Window (for RM3 and OSWEC examples)
+	* Type ``wecSim`` in the Command Window
+* Run from Simulink (for RM3FromSimulink example)
+	* Type ``wecSimInitialize`` in the Command Window
+	* Hit Play in Simulink model to run

+To customize or develop a new WEC-Sim model that runs from Simlunk (e.g. for Hardware-in-the-Loop, HIL, applications) refer to ref:`user-advanced-features-simulink` for more information.
+Users may also use ``wecSimMCR``, ``wecSimPCT``, ``wecSimFcn`` and  as described in the advanced features sections :ref:`user-advanced-features-mcr` and :ref:`user-advanced-features-pct`.
+These options are only available in through the MATLAB Command Window.

 References
 ------------------------